michael-wall/job-scheduler/README.md

 - A PortalException is thrown to trigger a Job 'Fail' if any of the custom properties are missing or invalid e.g. 'doExecute user.id user not found...' or 'doExecute objectDefinition with ERC: STUDENT not found...'

 ## HeadlessUpdateObjectEntriesDispatchTaskExecutor Configuration ##
-- Create an Object Definition with Scope set to Company called Employee with at least one field with the fieldName uuid.
+- Create an Object Definition with Scope set to Company called Employee with at least one field with the field name uuid.
 - Create some Object Records.
-- Create an 'OAuth 2 Administration'
+- Create an 'OAuth 2 Administration' with any Name e.g. 'Headless Employee Update Job' with the following configuration:
   - Client Authentication Method: Client Secret Basic Or Post
   - Client Profile: Headless Server
   - Allowed Authorization Types: Client Credentials
   - Scopes Tab > Enable all options for C_Employee
 - Note the Client ID and Client Secret.
-- Update the clientId and clientSecret values in the getAccessToken() method.
+- Update the oAuthClientId and oAuthClientSecret values in HeadlessUpdateObjectEntriesDispatchTaskExecutor.java.
 - Update the protocol, host and port in the URL strings if needed.
 - Build and deploy the custom OSGi module.
 - Go to Control Panel > Configuration > Job Scheduler